-Step 1: Type “Windows update” into the Windows search bar and select Windows Update settings from the list of results.
-Alternatively, click on the Action Center icon in the lower-right corner of your screen, select All settings, and look for Update & Security.
+Step 1: Type “Windows update” into the Windows search bar and select Windows Update Settings from the results list.
+Alternatively, click on the Action Center icon in the lower-right corner of your screen, select All Settings, and look for Update & Security.
 Once there, select the Backup tab.

 If you see an on-off indicator in the next window and it’s toggled to the “On” position, then that means File History has been automatically backing up your files.
 These files include your contacts, desktop files, and data housed in your OneDrive folder — meaning you probably don’t have to worry.
 The feature will back up your libraries as well, but it may not back up all general folders, so place valuable folders into a library to save them as necessary.

 Step 2: If your File History tool is off, then you will see an option to add a drive.

 Click on the plus sign (+) next to Add A Drive, and Windows 10 will search for an external drive to use for the backup.